 Before You Begin

-Teacher Notes in this Course: Teacher Notes are embedded within the course in boxes like these.
-The Student - Teacher toggle at the top of each lesson will change the view, showing or hiding teacher notes when selected.
+Teacher Notes in this Course: Teacher Notes appear in highlighted boxes like this one throughout the course.
+Use the Student-Teacher toggle at the top of each lesson to show or hide these notes.
 These Teacher Notes are designed to give you in-the-moment support and resources for facilitating the course.

 Learning Objectives: